 If you have ever tried rooting your Android device, you probably have heard of Magisk.
-Magisk started as a rooting method without needing a PC and has now evolved into a powerful rooting tool beyond plain root.
-The latest version of Magisk (v24) is out now, officially bringing the support for all Android 12 devices, so you might no longer have to be on the unstable Canary build.
+Magisk started as a rooting method without needing a PC and has now evolved into a powerful tool beyond plain root.
+The latest version of Magisk (v24) is out now, officially bringing support for all Android 12 devices, so you might no longer have to be on the unstable Canary build.
 But MagiskHide has now formally retired with this update.
 Instead, we now have Zygisk, which is Magisk in Zygote.

 The latest Magisk update (v24) has removed Magisk Hide, which lets you hide root from apps.
 Magisk Version 24.0 does not officially come with the MagiskHide feature, but you can still use third-party modules to do the same thing MagiskHide did.
 Zygisk has also been introduced with the new update.
 It is a new version of MagiskHide but better.

 Zygisk is Magisk in Zygote.
 The Zygote process is the first process that your phone starts when you boot it up.
 This will let it hide the root without sending root data to the apps, as it starts first after the system.
 It is better than MagiskHide in terms of hiding roots from apps.
 It also makes Magisk Modules & Xposed (LSposed) Modules more powerful.